 Kobe Bryant was the sort of legendary athlete that other legendary athletes spoke about with pure reverence.

-Remembering the first time he was face-to-face with the five-time champ, LeBron James told the story of tracking him down at Philadelphia's InterContinental hotel ahead of the 2002 NBA All-Star Game.
-Bryant would go on to win MVP honors in the game, but first he gifted budding high school star James with a pair of his Nike Kobe XI red, white and blue basketball sneakers.
-A size too small, the teen "rocked them" anyway, he shared with reporters.
+Reflecting back on the first time he was face-to-face with the five-time NBA champ, Lakers star LeBron James told the story of tracking him down at Philadelphia's InterContinental hotel ahead of the 2002 NBA All-Star Game.
+Bryant would go on to win MVP honors in the game, but first he gifted budding high school basketball prodigy James with a pair of his coveted Nike Kobe XI red, white and blue basketball sneakers.
+A size too small, the teen went ahead and "rocked them" anyway, he shared with reporters.

-And so years later, James continued, "it was a dream come true" to join Bryant on the Olympic team in 2008, standing shoulder to shoulder with his idol on the podium as he nabbed the first of his two gold medals.
+And so years later, James continued, "it was a dream come true" to join Bryant at the 2008 Summer Olympics in Beijing, standing shoulder to shoulder with his idol on the podium as he nabbed what would be the first of his two gold medals.

 At the time, the power forward was simply reflecting on what the moment meant to him.
-But my word does his tribute seem eerily prescient.
+But my word did his tribute seem eerily prescient in retrospect.

-Because hardly 12 hours later, Bryant was traveling with 13-year-old daughter Gianna Bryant, two of her youth basketball teammates, three of their parents and longtime pilot Ara Zobayan to a tournament at his Mamba Sports Academy in Thousand Oaks, Calif. when their Sikorsky S-76B helicopter crashed into the hills of Calabasas, Calif.
+Because hardly 12 hours later, Bryant was traveling with 13-year-old daughter Gianna Bryant, two of her youth basketball league teammates, Alyssa Altobelli and Payton Chester, Alyssa's parents John and Keri Altobelli, Payton's mom, Sarah Chester, assistant coach Christina Mauser and longtime pilot Ara Zobayan to a tournament at his Mamba Sports Academy in Thousand Oaks, Calif. when their Sikorsky S-76B helicopter crashed into the hills of Calabasas, Calif.
 There were no survivors.

 An athlete as seemingly invincible as Bryant, who nicknamed himself Black Mamba in reference to the agility and aggressiveness of the venomous African snake, wasn't supposed to perish.
 Certainly not when he had plans to accomplish so much more.